 Adolescents on the autism spectrum will find this straightforward and easy-to-understand survival guide extremely helpful.
 The books covers everything that might seem not so obvious to a kid with autism: what to do if you’re struggling in school; how to make and keep friends; and how to best take care of yourself, among so many other things.
 It also covers some of the more difficult questions like “What’s an ASD?” and “Why me?”

-This bilingual children’s book aimed at young readers, parents, siblings, family members, and medical professionals is about two brothers, Michael and Thomas.
+This bilingual children’s book from the Autism Story series was the recipient of the 2005 Barbara Jordan Media Award.
+Aimed at a broad audience of young readers, parents, siblings, family members, and medical professionals, the story is about two brothers, Michael and Thomas.
 Thomas does not understand his four-year old brother’s behavior and can’t figure out how to play with him.
 When a therapist explains to Thomas that Michael is autistic, Thomas learns how to better relate to his brother.